 Trans Awareness: From The Basics to The Beyond

 Improve your skill-set in supporting gender-diverse clients.
-View our FREE webinars about Trans Awareness.
-These webinars will provide a foundation of knowledge to work better with trans and non-binary peoples and communities.
+These webinars on trans awareness will provide a foundation of knowledge to work better with trans and non-binary peoples and communities.

 Both webinars feature people with lived experience sharing their knowledge and stories.